Add a JFrog CLI Server Configuration

 Important Notes

-• Server ID restrictions: The server ID cannot be delete, use, show, or clear — these are reserved words.
+• Server ID restrictions.
+The server ID cannot be delete, use, show, or clear.
+These words are reserved.
 Use descriptive names like my-server, prod-artifactory, or ci-server.

-• --url is required for non-interactive use: When --interactive=false, you must provide --url.
-Omitting it will silently create an incomplete configuration that exits 0 but cannot be used for any operations.
+• --url is required for non-interactive use.
+When --interactive=false, you must provide --url.
+Omitting it silently creates an incomplete configuration that exits 0 but cannot be used for any operations.

-• Encryption: If JFROG_CLI_ENCRYPTION_KEY is set when you add a configuration, the credentials are encrypted.
+• Encryption.
+If JFROG_CLI_ENCRYPTION_KEY is set when you add a configuration, the credentials are encrypted.
 You must set the same key in every session that uses this configuration.
-If you lose the key, remove the config and re-add it.
+If you lose the key, remove the configuration and re-add it.

-• Token refresh: By default, the CLI exchanges username/password for an access token and refreshes it automatically.
-Use --basic-auth-only to disable this behavior if needed for external tool compatibility.
+• Token refresh.
+By default, the JFrog CLI exchanges username and password for an access token and refreshes it automatically.
+Use --basic-auth-only to disable this behavior if you need compatibility with external tools.
 Use --disable-token-refresh to prevent automatic token refresh.

-• Password from stdin: For CI/CD security, use --password-stdin or --access-token-stdin to pipe credentials instead of passing them as command-line arguments (which may appear in process listings).
+• Password from standard input.
+For CI/CD security, use --password-stdin or --access-token-stdin to pipe credentials instead of passing them as command-line arguments (which may appear in process listings).